Vineethreddyc11/OCR-in-Python-with-OpenCV-Tesseract-and-Pytesseract/README.md

 12    Sparse text with OSD.
 13    Raw line.
 Treat the image as a single text line, bypassing hacks that are Tesseract-specific.

-To change your page segmentation mode, change the ```--psm``` argument in your custom config string to any of the above mentioned mode codes.

 ### Playing around with the config